 The course will begin with a discussion on the possible criteria of demarcation between science and folklore (common knowledge), non-science, and metaphysics.
-This will be followed by an introduction to logical positivism, and what is normally called the 'standard view'.
+The distinctions of empiricism vs rationalism, materialism vs idealism will be dealt with in the introduction.
+Taking detour through various turns in philosophy of science, arrive at logical positivism, and what is normally called the 'standard view'.
 A criticism of the standard view will be covered in detail.

-The students are also expected to associate the above ideas with the following leading philosophers of science: Carnap, Russell, Fred Suppe, Karl Popper, Thomas Kuhn, van Frassen, Ian Hacking, Larry Laudan, Philip Kitcher, Ronald Geire, Ernst Nagel, Mary Hesse, Nancy Cartwright, Paul Thagard, Nancy Nersessian etc.
+The students are also expected to associate the above ideas with the following leading philosophers of science: Carnap, Russell, Fred Suppe, Kant, Karl Popper, Thomas Kuhn, Ludwig Wittgenstein, van Frassen, Ian Hacking, Larry Laudan, Philip Kitcher, Ronald Geire, Ernst Nagel, Mary Hesse, Nancy Cartwright, Paul Thagard, Nancy Nersessian etc.